anonaddy/anonaddy/SELF-HOSTING.md

 sudo mysql -V
 ```

-At the time of writing this I am using "Ver 15.1 Distrib 10.4.12-MariaDB"
+At the time of writing this I am using "Ver 15.1 Distrib 10.5.6-MariaDB"

-Keep the default answers when running the below but set a secure MySQL root password and make a note of it somewhere e.g. password manager.
+Set a secure MySQL root password by running the command below and make a note of it somewhere e.g. password manager.

+Answer `no` for "Switch to unix_socket authentication" and `no` for "Change the root password?" as you have already set it in the first step.
+Answer `yes` (default) to the other questions.

 ```bash
 sudo mysql_secure_installation